juspay/hyperswitch-docs/features/payment-flows-and-management/pg-agnostic-recurring-payments.md

 <figure><img src="../../.gitbook/assets/Screenshot 2024-02-01 at 3.58.28 AM.png" alt=""><figcaption><p>MIT payment flow</p></figcaption></figure>

+## Supported Payment processors

+Hyperswitch supports the following processors for PG Agnostic Recurring Payments.

+* Stripe
+* Adyen
+* Cybersource

+In case you wish more processors to be covered for PG Agnostic Recurring Payments, please submit a feature request [here](https://github.com/juspay/hyperswitch/discussions/new?category=ideas-feature-requests).

 ### How to enable PG agnostic MITs?

 To start routing MIT payments across all supported connectors in addition to the connector through which the recurring payment was set up, use the below API to enable it for a business profile